An efficient semi-supervised quality control system trained using physics-based MRI-artefact generators and adversarial training: Methods

 \subsubsection{A proof-of-principle framework to generate artefacts}

 The artefacts that we are considering in this study are not intended to be exhaustive but serve as a proof of concept to demonstrate the power of our solution, which can feasibly be extended to new artefacts for MRI and new modalities.
 In particular, we have identified 9 different common artefacts for $T_{1}$-weighted brain MRI divided into three groups: (1) hardware imperfection artefacts (i.e. noise from measurements, nonuniformity in the static magnetic field or nonuniformity in the radiofrequency field; (2) patient-related artefacts (e.g. ghosting and other motion artefacts); (3) sequence-related artefacts (e.g. Gibb's artefact, folding and blurring).
-We also consider a further class consisting of incorrect labelling (e.g. $T_{1}$-weighted MRI labelled as $T_{2}$-weighted, or spinal cord labelled as a brain MRI) as a last potential artefact in a training dataset.
+We have also added a further category to account for mislabeled images.
+This category pertains to cases where the MRI scan does not fully show the brain or shows it only partially, but is still labelled as a brain MRI (for instance, when an image of the spinal cord is mistakenly labelled as a brain MRI).
+We consider this a potential source of error since it can have a detrimental impact on the performance of automated image analysis algorithms.
 A summary of all these artefacts is shown in Fig.~\ref{fig:artefacts} and summarised in Table~\ref{table:simulator_paramters}.

 The implementation details of each of these artefacts are provided in the following sub-sections.